KhonngNhoTen/datainout/README.md

 - `Table`: The section that contains the main table data.
 - `Footer`: The rows that come after the table content until the end of the sheet.

-Symbols Used in the Sample Excel File (Excel Layout Definition File):
+Symbols Used in the Excel Layout Definition File:

 - `$`: Defines a variable in the header or footer section.
 - `$$`: Defines a variable in the table section.